 EVERYBODY FALL IN LINE! pic.twitter.com/B9JU5nvpMu

 — OH no Type Co (@OHnoTypeCo) February 13, 2018

 Remember that you’re trying to solve a communication problem.
 Your designers should be able to justify why every element and aesthetic choice supports your brand goals.

 This is one of the most common rookie mistakes by far.
 Don’t go to all the work to create a beautiful logo design, then sabotage your brand by letting people use it any way they want.

 To preserve your brand’s integrity, follow our guide to create comprehensive brand guidelines.
 (And make sure to include real-world examples to make things as clear as possible.)

 Remember: Your Visual Identity Is More Than Your Logo

 While your logo may be the most recognizable element of your visual identity, there are many other ways to communicate who you are and what you’re about.
-From your brand colors to typography, make sure you have a fully fleshed out visual identity.
-For more tips on designing it:
+For more tips on creating a strong brand:

-- Follow these tips to design a strong brand identity, form brand name and logo to tagline and value prop.
+- Follow these tips to design a strong brand identity, and use our checklist to design a comprehensive visual identity.